jtsteinbach/sandbox/README.md

 **Can I rename a branch or delete one?**
 Delete, yes: `sb branch <name> -r` removes the branch's pointer (journaled, never the current or last branch — its saves stay in history).
 Rename is not built in yet; today it's create-at-the-same-save + remove: `sb branch new-name && sb branch old-name -r` (from another branch).

+**Can `unpack -i` be undone?**
+No — `-i` overwrites files in place, with no per-file backup.
+Files the archive replaces are gone (files it doesn't ship are untouched).
+That's why the flag exists at all: without it, unpack refuses any non-empty destination, so overwriting is always a decision you typed, never an accident.
+If the destination folder matters, back it up (or make it an sb repo and save) before merging into it.

 ---

 ## 18. Troubleshooting

 **`error: not inside a sandbox repository`** — you're outside any folder containing `.sb/sandbox.db`; `cd` in, or `sb init`.

+**`error: sb <command>: unrecognized arguments: …` / `missing: …`** — the flag or argument doesn't exist for that command; the correct usage line is printed right below the error. `sb help` shows the full menu.

 **`error: you have unsaved changes`** — `switch`, `merge`, and `undo` refuse to run over uncommitted work, always. `sb save "wip"` (saves are cheap and undo is free), or `sb restore <path>` for changes you want gone.

+**`error: <folder> is not empty — unpack into a fresh folder`** (or **`<folder>/.sb (an sb repository) — …`**) — unpack never writes into a destination that already contains anything, repository or not.
+Pick a fresh folder, or — if you *mean* to overwrite matching files in place, e.g. redeploying a release — add `-i`/`--ignore-dir`.
+Matching paths are replaced with the archive's version; everything else in the folder is kept.

 **`save blocked — possible secrets detected`** — Section 7.
 Remove the secret, ignore the file, or `--allow-secrets` if you're sure.